PhotosBiographyFacebookTwitter

 Early life and education

-Osman was born in 1996.
-[1] She grew up in Lincoln, Nebraska.
-She was raised Muslim.
-[2] The city is predominantly white.
+Osman was born on July 11, 1996.
+[1] She grew up in Lincoln, Nebraska, a predominantly white city, [2] where she was also raised Muslim.
 [3] She aspired to a career related to entertainment from youth.
 Osman trained in dance, played in the orchestra growing up, played drums in band, and was active in musical theatre in high school.
 [4] She graduated from Northeast High School.
 [4]

 Osman attended the University of Nebraska–Lincoln and graduated with a bachelor's degree in philosophy in 2018.
 [4] She was accepted into law school, but deferred her admission to pursue comedy.
 [2] She began performing stand-up comedy in Nebraska and moved to New York City in 2019.
 [2]